carlthome/pmqd/README.md

 ### Source
-The original audio is from the Epidemic Sound catalogue, an online service with professionally produced, high-quality music.
+The original audio is from the Epidemic Sound catalog, an online service with professionally produced, high-quality music.
 It contains a wide range of music and is curated to conform well to contemporary music, as it is intended for use by content creators.
-Using their catalog we created a balanced dataset of mutually exclusive genres by randomly sampling 5 songs from each selected genre.
-For each songs we then randomly sample 3 segments of constant length, approximately 4 seconds in duration.
+Using their catalog, we created a balanced dataset of mutually exclusive genres by randomly sampling 5 songs from each selected genre.
+For each song, we then randomly sample 3 segments of constant length, approximately 4 seconds in duration.